Qadeer2syed/headstarter-mandolin-project/README.md

 ```bash
 streamlit run MedFill.py
 ```

+### Future Enhancements
+Use React to enhance UI.

+Generate a report on missing information for the fields.

+Generate a mechanism to work with forms with non-acro fields.

 ### **Purpose of this assignment**

 This task is designed to assess the candidate's skills, creativity, and problem-solving abilities in a practical setting.
 Specifically, we are looking for: